Health Care in Malta – what you need to know as a person visiting Malta

 UK nationals can access the Maltese healthcare system for free in one of these ways:

-Paying social security contributions if you are employed or self-employed – your residence card or last payslip will be evidence of your entitlement to the healthcare system.
+Paying social security contributions if you are employed or self-employed – your residence card will be evidence of your entitlement to the healthcare system.
 You may also be entitled to access healthcare if you are exempt from paying social security contributions, e.g. if you are on benefits or have a low income according to the requirements of the Maltese Social Security act.

 - Registering a UK-issued S1.
 You will be able to register your S1 form with the Entitlement Unit once you have completed the residency registration process, 3 months after arrival.